felixm126/black_jack/README.md

 Players will start with a bankroll of $1000.
 They can select bet amount and click Start Hand to initiate the session.

-Players are prompted with options to `Hit`, `Stand`, `Double`, or `Split`.
+Players are prompted with options to `Hit`, `Stand`, `Double`, as well as buttons to `Increase` or `Decrease` bet sizes in increments of $50.

-- The split feature will only work with two of the same face value cards

 If the player's hand total exceeds 21, they will lose the round and their bet.

 A notification will appear indicating Win or Loss of their bet from their bankroll.

-An option to restart the game is offered if players bankroll reaches 0.
+An option to restart the game is offered if player's bankroll is less than $150.

-High scores will be tallied and shown with the restart game feature.

 ## How to play